rylanharper/nitrogen/README.md

 ## 🚀 Get Started

 > [!NOTE]
-> Nitrogen provides a solid foundation for headless Shopify development in Nuxt, but comes with opinionated choices regarding structure and organization.
+> Nitrogen provides a solid foundation for headless Shopify development in Nuxt, but comes with opinionated choices regarding project structure and organization.
 Feel free to customize the queries, functions, pages, and components to match your project's specific needs!

 ### Shopify